rubenperezm/ChatbotSQL/README.md

 - `ErrorCode`: The error codes of the most common MySQL errors.

 #### Dialog
 A dialog skill uses Watson natural language processing and machine learning technologies to understand user questions and requests, and respond to them with answers that are authored by you.
-The message that the skill returns depends on the intent and entities of the user's message.
+The message the skill returns depends on the intent and entities indetified in the user's message.

 ![Image text](./img/dialog.jpg)